 Where to start the Annapurna circuit

-Basically you can start anywhere between Besisahar and Manang.
-By bus you can get only as far as Ngadi from there your choice is to walk or to take a jeep.
+Basically, you can start anywhere between Besisahar and Manang.
+By bus, you can get only as far as Ngadi from there your choice is to walk or to take a jeep.
 We started at Bhulbhule, 7 km from Besisahar just after the entrance to Annapurna Sanctuary.
-Actually we started walking from Besisahar but after 2 km of walking on the busy road decided to catch a bus, that part of the route was the worst and the busiest on the whole circuit.
-Technically Besisahar in not inside Annapurna Conservation area, it used to be the closest town to the park where you can get by transport before the construction of the road.
+Actually, we started walking from Besisahar but after 2 km of walking on the busy road decided to catch a bus, that part of the route was the worst and the busiest on the whole circuit.
+Technically Besisahar in not inside the Annapurna Conservation area, it used to be the closest town to the park where you can get by transport before the construction of the road.
 We decided to skip that part of the road and start at Bhulbhule which is about 1 km after the park entrance (a checkpoint where you show your Annapurna permit).

 Several people get by jeep to Syange which we reached by the end of our first day and start walking from here, we didn’t like the village too much and stayed in a guesthouse located in a quiet spot on the opposite side of the river in Ghermu, a small village.

 After talking to several trekkers that we met on the route including a couple of groups we made a conclusion that Jagat is one of the most popular places to start the circuit.
-We reached Jagat in the beginning of the second day so if you start there you’ll skip only one walking day.
-The main thing you’ll miss by take a jeep that far is Syange waterfall probably the only big waterfall on the route that you can get really close to.
+We reached Jagat at the beginning of the second day so if you start there you’ll skip only one walking day.
+The main thing you’ll miss by taking a jeep that far is Syange waterfall probably the only big waterfall on the route that you can get really close to.

 Starting in Chame is another popular option that some companies offer not many individual trekkers go that far by jeep.
 We reached Chame on the fourth day of our trek.
 Chame is located at 2726 m above the sea level which is 2000 m higher than Besisahar or Pokhara some people might start having some slight symptoms of altitude sickness as a result of getting here too fast.
 The route gets busier the closer to Manang you get we couldn’t believe how many people were on the route all of a sudden.

-Some groups (mainly Chinese) get by jeep all the way to Manang and start walking towards the pass even without taking an extra acclimatization day, in this case the trek will take only four days (if finish in Muktinath), you might spend as much time driving around as hiking.
+Some groups (mainly Chinese) get by jeep all the way to Manang and start walking towards the pass even without taking an extra acclimatization day, in this case, the trek will take only four days (if you finish in Muktinath), you might spend as much time driving around as hiking.
 If you do it this way you get in a couple of hours from 700 m to over 3500 m which increases your chances of getting altitude sickness.
 Another reason we don’t recommend this option is because you miss out a lot on the way, one of the main highlights of Annapurna circuit for us was to see how much the scenery and the vegetation change as you go higher; we started with +30C surrounded by banana trees and coffee plantations and get to knee deep snow and pine tree forest just in a couple of days.

 Where to finish the circuit

 Like with the starting points there are several options where to finish the circuit after Thorong La pass.
-In my opinion if you don’t have time or don’t feel like walking all the way to Tatopani or Nayapul rather finish in Jomsom and take a flight back to Pokhara.
-We saw the road from Muktinath to Tatopani and in some places it looked quite bad to drive takes the whole day and it’s not a very pleasant experience.
+In my opinion, if you don’t have time or don’t feel like walking all the way to Tatopani or Nayapul rather finish in Jomsom and take a flight back to Pokhara.
+We saw the road from Muktinath to Tatopani and in some places, it looked quite bad to drive takes the whole day and it’s not a very pleasant experience.

 Muktinath is the first place after the pass from where you can take a bus or a jeep, many trekkers finish here.
-You can take a bus or a jeep to Jomsom, Tatopani or Pokhar.
+You can take a bus or a jeep to Jomsom, Tatopani or Pokhara.